Low-Altitude ISAC with Rotatable Active and Passive Arrays: Introduction

 Motivated by these observations, this paper investigates a low-altitude ISAC architecture with cooperatively rotatable active and passive arrays.
-We consider a downlink LAWN scenario where a BS equipped with an active rotatable array simultaneously serves multiple single-antenna ground users and senses low-altitude targets in monostatic mode, assisted by a rotatable RIS termed passive array.
-Both arrays can rotate in 3D, and the resulting orientations jointly affect (i) the element coordinates in the steering vectors and (ii) direction-dependent element/array gains through a practical directivity model.
-Based on the rotation-aware channel model, we explicitly couple communication and sensing performance and formulate a joint design problem that maximizes the sum rate subject to a sensing constraint, a BS transmit-power budget, and mechanical rotation limits at both the BS and RIS, with design variables given by the BS ISAC precoder, the RIS phase-shift vector, and the 3D rotation angles of the two arrays.

-The main contributions of this work are summarized as \begin{itemize} \item We propose a LAWN-oriented ISAC architecture in which a rotatable active BS array cooperates with a rotatable passive RIS array to serve multiple communication users and jointly sense low-altitude targets.
-We develop a rotation-aware 3D multipath channel model that captures both phase shifts from rotated antenna/element positions and direction-dependent antenna/element directional radiation pattern gains.
-Based on this model, we derive closed-form expressions for the multiuser downlink SINR and the monostatic sensing beampattern, and formulate a new optimization problem that maximizes the communication sum rate under a sensing beampattern mean-squared-error (MSE) constraint, power budget on the BS, unit-modulus constraint on the RIS and mechanical rotation bounds on RA, thereby revealing mechanical rotations as additional spatial degrees of freedom for LAWN ISAC.
+We consider a downlink LAWN scenario in which a BS equipped with an active rotatable array simultaneously serves multiple single-antenna ground users and senses low-altitude targets in monostatic mode, assisted by a rotatable RIS, termed a passive array.
+Both arrays can rotate in 3D, and the resulting orientations jointly affect the element coordinates and equivalent phases in the steering vectors and direction-dependent array gains through a practical radiation model.
+Based on the rotation-aware channel model, we formulate a joint design problem on the BS precoder, the RIS phase shift vector, and the rotation angles of arrays, which maximizes a weighted-sum ISAC utility of the downlink sum rate and the sensing beampattern similarity, subject to the BS transmit-power budget, RIS unit-modulus constraints, and mechanical rotation limits at both the BS and the RIS.
+The main contributions of this work are summarized as follows \begin{itemize} \item We propose a LAWN-oriented ISAC architecture where a rotatable active BS array cooperates with a rotatable passive RIS array.
+We develop a rotation-aware 3D multipath channel model that captures both phase shifts of steering vectors induced from rotated antenna and element positions and directional path gains induced from direction-dependent antenna and element radiation patterns.
+We formulate an optimization problem that maximizes the weighted-sum utility on communication sum rate and sensing beampattern similarity, which is characterized by normalized mean-squared error (NMSE) between the generated and desired beampattern, by jointly designing BS transmit beamforming, RIS phase shifts, and active and passive array rotations, subjected to power budget on the BS, unit-modulus constraint on the RIS, and mechanical rotation bounds on both RAs.